LinqLover/google-photos-rummy/README.md

    Be patient for a few minutes (depending on the number of your photos), a random subset of your photos will be downloaded into the `photos` directory of the project folder.

-5. Print out the downloaded photos (recommended size: 4 images per page) and cut up the pages.
+5. **Print out the downloaded photos (recommended size: 4 images per page) and cut up the pages.**

+   > [!TIP]
+   > If you use photo paper, you can also use the photos to arrange a nice photo wall after playing the game.

+   > [!TIP]
-   **Tip:** Turn the papers over during cutting to avoid self-spoilering!
+   > Turn the papers over during cutting to avoid self-spoilering!

    For instance, on Windows, you can do this by selecting and right-clicking the downloaded files in the explorer, choosing "Print", and choosing an appropriate page layout on the right: